Newspaper Page Text

 the children with you as the pic

-tures will be interesting to them as
+ture.-. will be interesting to them as

-Aside from helping Murehous:el
+Aside from helping Morehouse

-college in this drive, in the future
+college in this drive, m the future

-I will help other colleges of the1
+I will help other colleges of the

-city and institutions in like man
+cit, and institutions in like man

-Hipecial tickets.
-15¢. will be sold
+.Special tickets, lac. will be sold

-at Morehouse college, Morris|
+at Morehouse college, Morris

-and Milson No. 2, Amos Drug store,
+and Milson No. 2.
+Amos Drug store.

 Regular tickets will be sold at

-Aiken. who said he was not wul-‘
+Aiken, who said he wa. not real

-ly involved in the game was
+ly involved in the game, was

-waotching when Young by v.‘u;;tin;‘,:
+watching when Young by cheating'

-and stealing had won all the rmar-|
+and stealing had won all the mar-!

-bles of another young opponent. |
+bits of another young opponent.
+I

-Aiken. acting in the role of thel
+Aiken, acting in the role of thel

-judge. told Young to return the
+judge, told Young to return the!

-marbles to the boy.
-This advice!
+marbles to Ilie boy.
+This advice'

-Young chose to ignore. f
+Young chose to ignore.

-Aiken admits he then _ struck
+Aiken admits he then struck

 Young in the eye whereupon Young